 The new 650ml pot from AlpKit is an impressive debut high-end ultralight pot and the price is hard to beat.
 For UK hikers especially this is a bargain at just £20.

 The Toaks LIGHT 650 is the best value option in the US, at just $37 for a 0.3mm titanium pot from a respected name in the outdoors industry.
+I measured it as 61.6g for the pot and 17.6g for the lid.
 But also take a look at newcomer ZeroGram’s offering with near-identical specs.